nodejs/mentorship/README.md

 ### Current Opportunities and Status

 - We are excited to announce a new mentee opening! <br/>
   We’d like to invite experienced developers to apply to join the Node.js Examples Initiative.
-Read more [here](https://medium.com/@nodejs/announcing-new-node-js-mentorship-opportunity-c3d3cc200b3d)

-  Click [here](https://nodejs.aidaform.com/node-js-examples-initiative-application) to get started

 #### This project is bound by a [Code of Conduct][].